California-Strawberry-Commission/laser-runner-cutter/runner_image_capture_amiga_kivy/README.md

 # Runner Image Capture Amiga App

-An application deployable to the Amiga brain, written using Kivy.
+An application deployable to the Amiga brain, written using Kivy, for capturing runner images in the field.

 ## Run from the command line